1993 National League Championship Series: Game 2

 The Braves offense crushed Phillies starter Tommy Greene in Game 2.
 An upper deck two-run home run by Fred McGriff gave Atlanta a 2–0 first inning lead.
 In the third, Jeff Blauser's one-out home run extended their lead to 3–0.
 After a double, single and walk loaded the bases, Terry Pendleton's two-run single made it 5–0 Braves and knock Greene out of the game.
-Damon Berryhill's three-run home run off of Bobby Thigpen made it 8–0 Braves.
+Damon Berryhill's three-run home run off Bobby Thigpen made it 8–0 Braves.
 Greg Maddux gave up just two runs (on Dave Hollins's two-run home run in the fourth) in seven innings.
-Pendleton's home run in the fifth off of Ben Rivera made it 9–2 Braves.
-In the eighth, with two on via a single and error, Otis Nixon's RBI single made it 10–2 Braves off of David West.
+Pendleton's home run in the fifth off Ben Rivera made it 9–2 Braves.
+In the eighth, with two on via a single and error, Otis Nixon's RBI single made it 10–2 Braves off David West.
 After another single loaded the bases, Ron Gant cleared them with a double.
-In the ninth, Sid Bream singled with two outs off of Larry Andersen and scored on Nixon's double.
+In the ninth, Sid Bream singled with two outs off Larry Andersen and scored on Nixon's double.
 Mike Stanton pitched a scoreless eighth and Mark Wohlers allowed a home run to Lenny Dykstra in the ninth as the Braves' 14–3 win tied the series heading south to Atlanta.